Rucchao/HyBench-2023/README.md

 ## Benchmark Configuration

-Configure the parameters such as username and password in the following file:
+Configure the parameters for PostgreSQL such as username and password in the following file:

 ```
 vim https://github.com/Rucchao/HyBench-2023/blob/master/conf/pg.props